Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 df.groupby(["State"])["Churn"].agg(["mean"]).sort_values(by="mean", ascending=False).T
 ```

 At first glance, it seems that the churn rate in *New Jersey* and *California* is above 25% and less than 6% for Hawaii and Alaska.
 However, these conclusions are based on too few examples, and our observation could be a mere property of our particular dataset.
-We can confirm this with the [Matthews](https://en.wikipedia.org/wiki/Matthews_correlation_coefficient) and [Cramer](https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V) correlation hypotheses, but this would be beyond the scope of this article.
+We can confirm this with the [Matthews](https://en.wikipedia.org/wiki/Matthews_correlation_coefficient) and [Cramer](https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V) correlation coefficients, but this would be beyond the scope of this article.

 ## 4. Whole dataset visualizations